 Mr. James continued with the firm as an associate and carried on what emerged as an early tradition of the firm: he received his law degree from Dickinson, as did Mr. Hering, and, similarly to both founders, was extremely active in politics.
 Mr. James went on to become the President of the Wilmington City Council from 1935-1940; was elected Mayor of Wilmington from 1940-1945; and subsequently was elected Attorney General of Delaware in 1945.
 When Mr. James became a partner, the firm was briefly renamed Hering, Morris & James.

 In 1932, William Reese Hitchens, known as “Reese,” arrived at the firm.
 He, too, hailed from Dickinson Law School.
 Mr. Hitchens, a real estate and banking lawyer, taught at Wesley College in Dover as well as at Dickinson College while attending law school.
 In 1937, he ascended to the partnership and the firm was renamed Hering, Morris, James & Hitchens.
 The following year, the firm moved to the Delaware Trust Building, on the corner of East 9th Street and North Market Street in Wilmington, where it resided for the next 20 years.

-Notable attorneys affiliated with the firm in the 1940s include Herbert Warburton, who was elected to the U.S. Congress and later became the legal counsel to the U.S. Post Office; Howard L. Williams, whose son David H. Williams currently serves as the Managing Partner of the firm; and William F. Lynch, who became the sixth partner of the firm.
+Notable attorneys affiliated with the firm in the 1940s include Herbert Warburton, who was elected to the U.S. Congress and later became the legal counsel to the U.S. Post Office; Howard L. Williams, whose son David H. Williams served as the Managing Partner of the firm for over a decade; and William F. Lynch, who became the sixth partner of the firm.
 Mr. Lynch served as a Navy Lieutenant in WW II, and on his return home became active in politics and served as a part-time City Solicitor.

 1950s to 1970s